Catalina Pella

 Catalina Pella (/es/; born 31 January 1993) is an Argentine former professional tennis player.
-Her brother Guido competes on the ATP World Tour.
+Her brother Guido competed on the ATP World Tour.

 In her career, Pella won eleven singles and eleven doubles titles on the ITF Women's Circuit.
 On 7 November 2016, she reached her best singles ranking of world No. 173.
 On 23 October 2017, she peaked at No. 123 in the WTA doubles rankings.

 Playing for Argentina Fed Cup team, Pella has a win–loss record of 13–8.